joshlabue/singularity/README.md

 - In the root folder, run `docker build -t singularity .`
 - Start the container with `docker run -p 5000:5000 -d singularity:latest`
 - The app will be accessible at [localhost:5000](http://localhost:5000)

-## Roadmap
-- Allow retries on failed encodings
-- Make the encoder's CRF settable from the client